In JavaScript, Hoisting is a behavior of the JavaScript engine that affects how variable and function declarations are interpreted.

 Function Hoisting

-Functions in JavaScript are fully elevated, both the declaration and the implementation are elevated to the beginning of the execution context.
+Functions in JavaScript are fully hoisted, both the declaration and the implementation are lifted to the top of the execution context.

 This means you can invoke them before their declaration.
 Let’s see an example: